-Darwin (1859) developed the concept of sexual selection in "The Origin of Species", indicating its importance for natural selection and explaining differences between the sexes of a given species.
-In sexual selection, characters that favour certain individuals during copulation, aimed at achieving better reproductive fitness, positively.
+DARWIN (1859) developed the concept of sexual selection in "The Origin of Species", indicating its importance for natural selection and explaining the differences between the sexes of a given species.
+In sexual selection, characters that favour certain individuals during copulation, aimed at achieving better reproductive selected fitness, are positively.
 In most species of animals, sexual differences between the sexes lead females to produce the maximum number of offspring, while males optimize copulation (Dussenbury, 2000).

-In chelonians, Bonnet et al. (2010) reported that the greater size of the females and the difference in carapace characteristics between the sexes are due to mate selection in males, and fecundity in females.
+In chelonians, BONNET et al. (2010) reported that the greater size of the females and the difference in carapace characteristics between the sexes are due to mate selection in males, and fecundity in females.
 However, in most species this selection allows them to be differentiated visually.